 This Thanksgiving, Spoonflower is grateful to celebrate the history and culture of Indigenous peoples.
-We believe it is important to acknowledge every day that Spoonflower’s factory in Durham, NC stands on the unceded land of the Shakori and Catawba people and ships custom orders to lands of many that came before (find out which tribe(s) are Indigenous to your area and learn their history here).
+We believe it is important to acknowledge every day that Spoonflower’s factory in Durham, NC stands on the unceded land of the Lumbee, Shakori and Tuscarora people and ships custom orders to lands of many that came before (find out which tribe(s) are Indigenous to your area and learn their history here).

 We are proud to highlight the artistry and contributions of Indigenous artists and makers.
 We asked Destiny Seymour, designer and owner of the home decor line, Indigo Arrows, to share Indigenous creatives you should be following and a bit more about how to best support small Indigenous-owned businesses.

 My family history includes unconditional love, beauty, generosity, and so much humor.
 It also includes intergenerational trauma, colonial violence, and the loss of family connections.
 My parents survived the Canadian residential school system that tried to erase our culture, language, and history.
 My goal as an Indigenous designer is to celebrate my culture in honor of those that could not.
 If you are not aware of the history of the residential schools (in Canada and the U.S.), I highly encourage you to take the time to learn about them.

 My parents always showed me so much love and support for my design goals.
 My father helps me with naming all my patterns and translating the English names into Anishinaabemowin.
 My designs are reviving Indigenous patterns from the land where my ancestors lived for thousands of years.
 My textiles have become a teaching tool for many of my customers, sharing history and a language that only previously lived in our museums.
 As a mother, I want my children to experience the beauty of their ancestor’s designs.
 Our home is filled with Indigenous textiles and art.
 For my daughters, this is now their ‘normal’.